Senior Designer

-How to Make Your Next Articulate Rise Course Stand Out
+6 Articulate Rise Design Ideas That Will Make Your Next Course Stand Out

 How to create better courses in Articulate Rise

 Trying to avoid that banded look that can often happen in Rise?
 Consider adding visual and graphic transitions to help move away from the straight horizontal line between two blocks with different background colors.
-With a little bit of creativity plus Photoshop and Illustrator templates, your design team can develop images that bridge the gaps between two content pieces to create more interesting transitions.
+With a little bit of creativity—plus Photoshop and Illustrator templates—your design team can develop images that bridge the gaps between two content pieces to create more interesting transitions.
+Pro tip: use a labeled graphic, instead of a full-width image block, to get the exact dimensions you need (so the sides don’t get cut off).

 For this particular client, we created an image that contained the background colors of the previous and next content pieces and layered a photo with graphic elements on top.
 Make everything seamless by removing the image’s padding and you’re good to go!